Jafar123-cloud/solutions_repo/docs/1 Physics/2 Gravity/Problem_1.md

 This is Kepler's Third Law, which describes the relationship between the orbital period and the radius for objects in circular orbits around a massive central body.
 ---

-# Discussion on the Implications of Kepler's Third Law for Astronomy
+# Task 2 : Discussion on the Implications of Kepler's Third Law for Astronomy

 Kepler's Third Law, which relates the square of a planet's orbital period ($T$) to the cube of its orbital radius ($r$), has significant implications in the field of astronomy.
 This law helps astronomers determine various aspects of planetary systems, such as the masses of planets and the distances between celestial objects.